zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 Though listed in the configuration file, these algorithms are not enabled, currently:

-* dir: Direct use of a shared symmetric key as the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] for the block encryption step (rather than using the symmetric key to wrap the CEK).
+* `dir`: Direct use of a shared symmetric key as the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] for the block encryption step (rather than using the symmetric key to wrap the CEK).
-* ECDH-ES: Elliptic Curve Diffie-Hellman Ephemeral Static ([RFC 6090][rfc6090]) key agreement using the Concat KDF, as defined in section 5.8.1 of [NIST.800-56A][nist-SP800-56AR2], with the agreed-upon key being used directly as the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] (rather than being used to wrap the CEK).
+* `ECDH-ES`: Elliptic Curve Diffie-Hellman Ephemeral Static ([RFC 6090][rfc6090]) key agreement using the Concat KDF, as defined in section 5.8.1 of [NIST.800-56A][nist-SP800-56AR2], with the agreed-upon key being used directly as the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] (rather than being used to wrap the CEK).
-* ECDH-ES+A128KW: Elliptic Curve Diffie-Hellman Ephemeral Static key agreement per "ECDH-ES", but where the agreed-upon key is used to wrap the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] with the "A128KW" function (rather than being used directly as the CEK).
+* `ECDH-ES+A128KW`: Elliptic Curve Diffie-Hellman Ephemeral Static key agreement per "ECDH-ES", but where the agreed-upon key is used to wrap the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] with the "A128KW" function (rather than being used directly as the CEK).
-* ECDH-ES+A256KW: Elliptic Curve Diffie-Hellman Ephemeral Static key agreement per "ECDH-ES", but where the agreed-upon key is used to wrap the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] with the "A256KW" function (rather than being used directly as the CEK).
+* `ECDH-ES+A256KW`: Elliptic Curve Diffie-Hellman Ephemeral Static key agreement per "ECDH-ES", but where the agreed-upon key is used to wrap the [Content Encryption Key (CEK)][glossary-of-cryptographic-keys] with the "A256KW" function (rather than being used directly as the CEK).

 ```
 <userinfo-encryption-alg-values-supported>